-Transportation Alternatives Program (TAP) are Federal highway and transit funds set-aside under the Surface Transportation Program (STP) for community-based “non-traditional” projects designed to strengthen the cultural, aesthetic, and environmental aspects of the nation’stransportation system.
-This funding category, which has historically funded many pedestrian and bicycle supportive projects such as streetscape improvements, was originally established by Congress in 1991 under the transportation authorization legislation, and was most recently affirmed as TAP under the Moving Ahead for Progress in the 21st Century Act (MAP-21).
+Transportation Alternatives Program (TAP) are Federal highway and transit funds set-aside under the Surface Transportation Program (STP) for community-based “non-traditional” projects designed to strengthen the cultural, aesthetic, and environmental aspects of the nation’s intermodal transportation system.
+This funding category, which has historically funded many pedestrian and bicycle supportive projects such as streetscape improvements, was originally established by Congress in 1991 under the ISTEA transportation authorization legislation, and was most recently affirmed as TAP under the Moving Ahead for Progress in the 21st Century Act (MAP-21).

 Projects eligible for the Transportation Alternatives Program must fall into one of the following seven categories.

 - Design and construction of on-road and off-road trail facilities for pedestrians, bicyclists, and other non-motorized forms of transportation.